Liked this article?

 It isn’t always easy.
 But the benefits are worth the effort.

-Whatever the reason, I can recognise it without over-analysing it or without beating myself up for being human.
+Whatever the reason, I can recognize it without over-analyzing it or without beating myself up for being human.
 My mind has been calm before, and it will be again.

 Side note: It’s taken me a while to learn this but being a meditator doesn’t mean I have to stay positive all the time.
 Because life isn’t always unicorns and glitter.
 (If only!)
 Sometimes I’ll feel stressed and sometimes I’ll feel shit.
 And that’s ok.